Wendy Williams Tells Audience Member To ‘Get Out’ After Phone Goes Off During Show

 “I was being over dramatic,” she acknowledged, before requesting again that the audience member “kindly please turn your cell phone off.”

 Williams is known for her no-nonsense attitude, and has no problem putting anyone on blast whether it be an audience member or a celebrity.
-In another recent episode of her talk show, the starlet took aim at Sofia Richie, the 21-year-old daughter of singer Lionel Richie who has been dating reality television star Scott Disick for over two years.
+In another recent episode of her talk show, the starlet took aim at Sofia Richie, the 21-year-old daughter of singer Lionel Richie, who has been dating reality television star Scott Disick for over two years.

 In her rant, Williams criticized the young model for getting involved with the father of three.
 She noted that Sofia was “still a kid herself,” and had the opportunity to do whatever she wants.
 Ultimately, the talk show host labeled the relationship “too much.”